micronuria/envisdim_ml/README.md

-# Repository of TFM
+# Code Repository
-## TITLE
+## Application of Machine Learning Methods to Predict Phytoplankton Blooms and Determine Microbial Biomarkers Using Marine Microbiomes

-Code developed during the TFM can be found in the code folder that contains:
+Code developed during the TFM entitled *Application of Machine Learning Methods to Predict Phytoplankton Blooms and Determine Microbial Biomarkers Using Marine Microbiomes* can be found in the code folder that contains:

 #### Original_files_preprocess:
 - Data dowload from SRA: